apache/mynewt-core/docs/os/modules/sysinitconfig/sysinitconfig.rst

 Mynewt defines several configuration parameters in the ``pkg.yml`` and ``syscfg.yml`` files.
 The newt tool uses this information to:

--  Generate a system initialization function that calls all the package-specific system initialization functions.
 -  Generate a system configuration header file that contains all the package configuration settings and values.
 -  Display the system configuration settings and values in the